dshcheung/wdi7/advance_mvc_framework.md

 Notice the difference between **new** vs **create**?
 **New** will make a new entry but **DOES NOT SAVE** to the database, while **create** will make a new entry and **SAVE** at the same time.

-Both is fine but generally speaking, **new** is easier to customize when creating an API
+Both is fine but generally speaking, **new** is easier to use when creating an API

 ###Step 3
 Lets create something on the Comment table!